hashicorp/vault/website/source/docs/secrets/postgresql/index.html.md

 users and applications are restricted in the credentials they are allowed to read.

-If you get stuck at any time, simply run `vault help postgresql` or with a subpath for interactive help output.
+If you get stuck at any time, simply run `vault path-help postgresql` or with a subpath for interactive help output.

 ## API